cupy/cupy/docs/source/user_guide/cuda_api.rst

 Streams and Events
 ------------------

-In this section we discuss basic usages for streams and events.
+In this section we discuss basic usages for CUDA streams and events.
 For further information please see :ref:`stream_event_api` for the API reference.
+For their roles in the CUDA programming model, please refer to `CUDA Programming Guide_`.

-CuPy provides high-level Python APIs for accessing CUDA streams and events.
+CuPy provides high-level Python APIs for accessing streams and events.
 Similar to :ref:`cupy_device`, CuPy has the concept of *current streams*, which can be queried via :func:`~cp.cuda.get_current_stream`.
 Data copies and kernel launches are enqueued onto the current stream, which can be changed either by setting up a context manager: